Low-Level Radioactive Waste Disposal Rulemaking

 On September 8, 2017, the staff received direction from the Commission on the path forward in Staff Requirements – SECY-16-0106 – Final Rule: Low-Level Radioactive Waste Disposal (10 CFR PART 61) (RIN 3150-AI92).
 The Commission directed the staff to make substantive revisions to the draft final rule and subsequently republish it as a supplemental proposed rule for a 90-day public comment period.
 The associated guidance documents must also be revised and should be made publicly available, concurrent with the comment period on the supplemental proposed rule.

-In a related effort, discussed under Potential Revision of 10 CFR PART 61, the Commission has directed staff in March 26, 2013, Revised SRM-SECY-13-0001, to end further efforts associated with SECY-10-0165, "Staff's Approach to Comprehension Revision to 10 CFR PART 61" and proceed with the integrated approach to revision 10 CFR Part 61 as described in SECY-13-0001.
-The Commission directed staff to seek stakeholder input on the need for second rulemaking that would involve more extensive changes to 10 CFR Part 61 and to report back to the Commission on the need to perform this second rulemaking after the "limited rulemaking" discussed in detail above is complete.
+In a related effort, staff developed SECY-10-0165, "Staff's Approach to Comprehension Revision to 10 CFR PART 61" that details more comprehensive revisions to 10 CFR Part 61.
+Staff held a public workshop in March 2011 to discuss NRC's proposal for a comprehensive revision of 10 CFR Part 61.
+However, the Commission has directed staff in March 26, 2013, Revised SRM-SECY-13-0001, to end further efforts associated with SECY-10-0165, and proceed with the integrated approach to revision 10 CFR Part 61 as described in SECY-13-0001.
+The Commission directed staff to seek stakeholder input on the need for second rulemaking that would involve more extensive changes to 10 CFR Part 61 as outlined in SECY-10-0165 and to report back to the Commission on the need to perform this second rulemaking after the "limited rulemaking" discussed in detail above is complete.

 2016 Proposed Final Rule and Guidance